programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 #### Legal Jurisdictions, Terms and Transferability

-In reviewing our own positionality, we find certain legal concepts to be heavily Anglo-American centered, such as Fair Dealing as a copyright exception (UK Government, 2021).
+In reviewing our own positionality, we find certain legal concepts to be heavily Anglo-American centered, such as Fair Dealing as a copyright exception [^13].
 Therefore, where possible, we seek to connect these understandings with other geographies.
 We also draw on AI tool licences from providers outside of the UK and America as case examples, though still Eurocentric: notably [Transkribus](https://www.transkribus.org), which is maintained and developed by the Austrian-based academic cooperative [Recognising and Enriching Archival Documents](https://www.transkribus.org/about).

 The licences marketed to the University of Buffalo and Birmingham also differ, due to their legal jurisdictions.
 This constructs a comparative dataset, important in light of increasing internationalism and collaboration, global library infrastructure and wider challenges from AI misuse, also contended with by multi-national organisations such as [AI4LAM](https://sites.google.com/view/ai4lam).